openSUSE/news-o-o/_posts/2010-06-26-opensuse-weekly-news-issue-129-is-out.markdown

 "In the [MySQL Data Manipulation and Query Statements](http://www.databasejournal.com/features/mysql/article.php/3884346/article.html) article, we looked at two variations of the INSERT INTO statement.
 If you recall, we utilized the INSERT statement to populate tables, rather than the Data Manipulation Language (DML) SELECT...INTO command, which is unsupported in MySQL.
 However, MySQL does provide the INSERT...SELECT statement.
-This, and other variations of the INSERT statement will be the topic of todayâ€™s article."
+This, and other variations of the INSERT statement will be the topic of today’s article."